szenius/flexisat/README.md

 #### Conflict Analysers
 We have various implementations of how the solver learns clauses while analysing conflicts.
-* `uip`: Get the literals that directly lead to the conflict site, then perform resolution until there is only one literal in the learnt clause that is at the conflict decision level.
+* `single_uip`: Get the literals that directly lead to the conflict site, then perform resolution until there is only one literal in the learnt clause that is at the conflict decision level.
 Please refer to [Section 4.4.3 in this book](https://www.cis.upenn.edu/~alur/CIS673/sat-cdcl.pdf) to find out more.
+* `no_uip`: Get the literals that directly lead to the conflict site, then perform resolution until there are no literals in the learnt clause that is at the conflict decision level.
+Please refer to [Section 4.4.1 in this book](https://www.cis.upenn.edu/~alur/CIS673/sat-cdcl.pdf) to find out more.
+* `direct`: Get the literals that directly lead to the conflict site, and use that as the learnt clause.
+* `roots`: Use the ancestors of the conflicting nodes as the learnt clause.

 ## Developer Guide
 ### Installation